Frequently Asked Questions (FAQs)

 Acceptable English language qualifications are either the International English Language Testing System (IELTS), or Academic and Test of English as a Foreign Language (TOEFL).
 Please see below the programme required standard for the respective test:

-- IELTS (Academic): An overall band of 7.0 or above with no subtest below 6.5 (for both LLMs and MCL programmes)
+• IELTS (Academic): An overall band of 7.0 or above with no subtest below 6.5

-For admissions purposes, the test score report is regarded as valid if obtained within two years of the application deadline.
+For admissions purposes, the test score report is valid if obtained within two years of the application deadline.

 *The Faculty does not accept scores from “IELTS Indicator” and “TOEFL iBT Home Edition” for admission.

-Invitations for applications for September intake usually begin in December of the previous calendar year.
-The application deadline will be the end of February of the same calendar year.
+Invitations for applications for the September intake usually begin in November of the previous calendar year.
+There are two application deadlines: the main round deadline is in mid-December of the previous calendar year, while the clearing round deadline is at the end of February of the same calendar year.

 How to apply?